Today I’m sharing an updated version of my Quick and Easy Chicken Tortilla Soup. It’s a favorite here at gfe!

 - Makes about six bowls of soup (soup mug size).

 I often make my own broth from simmering a rotisserie chicken carcass.
-But, I also make my chicken broth sometimes by using Better than Bouillon chicken base from my local grocery store.
+But, I also make my chicken broth sometimes by using gluten-free chicken base (I use Orrington Farms brand; Better than Bouillon states their brand is not GF).
 If using canned broth, be sure it's gluten free.
 Use vegetable broth for vegetarian/vegan option.

 Select your favorite salsa with your favorite level of spiciness.
 I use either mild or medium red salsa most often.
 (I always choose one that does not include high fructose corn syrup.)
 This recipe is especially terrific with organic or homemade salsa.